-They come from a variety of sources, including larger plastic products.
 Microplastics pose significant problems for the environment and marine wildlife.
 For example, marine life and wildlife often mistake microplastics for food because of their size.
+They come from a variety of sources, including oversized plastic products.

 The ingestion of microplastics can block the gastrointestinal tract or trick wildlife into thinking they are not hungry, leading to starvation.

 Microbeads are tiny polyethylene plastic added to health and beauty products, such as face cleansers and toothpaste.
 Microbeads are non-biodegradable and take a very long time to break down.

 Because of their small size, it is impossible to filter them out of the water systems and eliminate them from the environment.
 As a result, they remain in the environment almost indefinitely and are often consumed by wildlife accidentally.

 History and Future of Plastics